 Over the last few years, NMFS, the US Marine Mammal Commission, and the Scientific Committee of the International Whaling Commission have all concluded that this stock is likely depleted.
 In addition to conferring certain protections under the MMPA, a depleted designation for the Sakhalin-Amur beluga whale stock would encourage the United States and foreign governments, conservation organizations, the scientific community, and funding institutions to support research and conservation efforts to help recover these belugas and protect their habitat.
 NMFS is reviewing the petition to make an initial determination as to whether it presents substantial information indicating that a depleted designation may be warranted.

-The Atlanta law firm of Stack & Associates represents AWI and the other conservation organizations in this matter.
+The Atlanta law firm of Stack & Associates represents AWI and the other animal welfare/conservation organizations in this matter.